-Simply put, challenges abound when it comes to financial recruiting and staffing.
+Simply put, openings are many, candidates are few, and challenges abound regarding financial recruiting and staffing.

 Financial services firms and insurance companies typically employ a large number of entry-level team members.
 They are battling with “fintech” and “insurtech” organizations, which are also in the market for exceptional young talent.
-Interestingly, many Gen Z members do not feel as confident with their soft skills (like communication, teamwork, problem solving, and adaptability) as they are with their technical abilities.
+Interestingly, many Gen Z members do not feel as confident with their soft skills (like communication, teamwork, problem-solving, and adaptability) as they are with their technical abilities.
 This gives companies with organized mentorship programs an advantage in attracting, hiring, and retaining young talent.

-Changing and Complex Regulations
+Changing and complex regulations

 Financial institutions are confronted with the General Data Protection Regulation and other regulatory standards related to data ownership and privacy.
 They also have to manage hundreds upon hundreds of pages of other guidelines.
 Compliance is a complex subject.
 Financial service recruitment is placing more importance on talented candidates to fill positions like compliance officer and financial and regulatory analyst.